dimaslanjaka/source-posts/2023/02/what-is-devnull-in-shell-command.md

 |   `1> /dev/null` | throw away **stdout** |
 |   `2> /dev/null` | throw away **stderr** |
 |   `&> /dev/null` | throw away both **stdout** *and* **stderr** |

+`>` is the operator used to redirect output. `2` is a reference to the standard error output stream, i.e. `2>` = redirect error output.

+`/dev/null` is the 'null device' which just swallows any input provided to it.
+You can combine the two to effectively throw away output from a command.

+this article source from [stackoverflow](https://stackoverflow.com/a/51045329)